What Is Delta-8?

 Like other chemicals, the delivery method—gummies vs. vape, etc.—and the frequency/amount of use will all dictate how long delta-8 remains in your system.

-According to early research, the delta-8 and delta-9 THC strains both appear to have the same half-life, approximately 30 minutes, so its detection remains consistent with reports of one to four hours in the saliva, two to four weeks in the urine, and north of 90 days in hair follicle tests.
+According to early research, the delta-8 and delta-9 THC strains both appear to have the same half-life, approximately 30 minutes, so its detection remains consistent with reports of one to four hours in saliva, two to four weeks in urine, and more than 90 days in hair follicle tests.

 Is delta-8 THC legal to use?